crustio/crust-wiki/docs/crust-overview.md

 sidebar_label: Crust Mainnet
 ---

-The Crust mainnet is advancing steadily.
-Now, the claim functions of [CRU](claims.md) and [lockedCRU](claims-locked-cru.md) have been opened.
+The Crust mainnet is advancing steadily, and the CRU claim function is now open.
+The owner of CRU-ERC20 can claim CRU-ERC20 to Crust mainnet.
+Claims include [claim CRU](claims.md) and [Claim Locked CRU](claims-locked-cru.md).

+The progress of Crust mainnet launch can be viewed [here](https://medium.com/crustnetwork/big-announcement-crust-mainnet-launch-timeline-c2bd2dc0d490).

 <!--
 Crust's core functions include token staking, decentralized storage market DSM, and file retrieval mechanism.
 It is an application ecosystem as well as an economic ecosystem.
 There is 5 roles in Crust ecosystem: **validator, guarantor, storage user, storage merchant, and developer**